TMu42/matrix-life/README.md

                                  python main.py [OPTIONS]

                              Options:
-                                 -W, --width=NUMBER
-                                         Set the width (number of columns) of the cellular automaton, 0 to infer from the terminal.

-                                 -H, --height=NUMBER
-                                         Set the height (number of rows/lines) of the cellular automaton, 0 to infer from the terminal.

-                                 -w, --resolution-width
-                                         In graphical mode, set the resolution width in pixels.

-                                 -b, --resolution-breadth
-                                         In graphical mode, set the resolution breadth (height) in pixels.
+                                 -A, --algorithm=ALGORITHM
+                                         Select the algorithm for executing Conway's Game of Life.
+ALGORITHM may be any of: "numpy-roll", "numpy-matmul", "scipy-matmul" or "scipy-convolve",
+                                         or accepted aliases/abbreviations for these.

+                                 -d, --delay=NUMBER
+                                         Set the delay interval between iterations, 0 for no delay.
+NUMBER is in seconds but may take floating point values.

                                  -F, --fullscreen
                                          In graphical mode, set display to fullscreen.

-                                 -D, --delay=NUMBER
-                                         Set the delay interval between iterations, 0 for no delay, negative for user step-by-step mode.

-                                 -R, --numpy-roll
+                                 -O, --outmode=OUTMODE
+                                         Select the output mode.
+OUTMODE may be either "terminal" or "graphical", or accepted aliases/
+                                         abbreviations for these.

+                                 -p, --paused
+                                         Start Conway's Game of Life in paused mode.
+To toggle pause during execution, tap 'p'.

+                                 -q, --quiet
+                                         Decrease the verbosity of accompanying information
+                                         to output for each instance of flag.

+                                 -r, --resolution WIDTH [HEIGHT]
+                                         Enter the display resolution for the output, if only WIDTH is specified, HEIGHT = WIDTH.

+                                 -s, --size WIDTH [HEIGHT]
-                                         Select the numpy.roll() implementation of the Game of Life algorithm.
-(Default)
+                                         Enter the size of the matrix to initialize for Conway's Game of Life.
+If only WIDTH is specified, HEIGHT = WIDTH.

-                                 -M, --numpy-matmul
-                                         Select the numpy.ndarray.__matmul__() implementation
-                                         of the Game of Life algorithm.

-                                 -S, --scipy-matmul
-                                         Select scipy.sparse.__matmul__() implementation of the
-                                         Game of Life algorithm.

-                                 -C, --scipy-convolve
-                                         Select scipy.ndimage.__convolve__() implementation of
+                                 -v, --verbose
-                                         the Game of Life algorithm.
+                                         Increase the verbosity of accompanying information

-                                 -T, --terminal
-                                         Set display output as terminal - STDOUT (Default)

-                                 -G, --graphical
-                                         Set display output as graphical - PyGame (Ignored)
+                                         to output for each instance of flag.

     gmain.py            -    Graphical version of main python script, (deprecated, use main.py).
                              Invoke with: